adamlazz/rsink/README.md

 * `dump` Copies source's new or changed files to the destination.
 Deleted files on the source will not be deleted from the destination.
 * `sync` Source to destination sync.
 Files no longer on the source will be deleted from the destination if they exist.
-* `backup` Versioned backup using `rsync --link-dest=PATH`.
-PATH should be the location you to link the most recent backup to.
-A destination folder must be assigned in the `config` file.
+* `backup` Versioned backup using `rsync --link-dest=PATH`. `PATH` is the location of the symbolic link to the most recent backup.
+You may use `<dest>` as a placeholder for the destination volume, to allow for re-use of profiles on multiple volumes.
+A destination folder must be assigned in the `config` file and this folder must exist.
+Date and time data will be added to this destination folder to identify backups.

 [1]: https://github.com/adamlazz/rsink/wiki/To-Do
 [2]: https://github.com/adamlazz/rsink/wiki/Testing